-Ben & Jerry’s Declares Support For Defunding Police In A Juneteeth Message Posted On Their Website
+Ben & Jerry’s Declares Support For Defunding Police In A Juneteenth Message Posted On Its Website

 “This Juneteenth, on what should be our nation’s true Independence Day, it’s time to liberate ourselves from a dangerous, racist model of law enforcement and work toward a new vision of building thriving communities where all people have what they need to be healthy and safe.
 Let’s dismantle the old system and build a new one that guarantees freedom and justice for all.”

 Ben & Jerry’s has a long history of speaking out about social justice, according to People.
-The business has created special flavors to advocate for social justice causes such as Justice Remix’d, which advocated for criminal justice reform, and Pecan Resist, which raised awareness around opposition to the Trump administration’s policies.
+The business has created special flavors to advocate for these causes, such as Justice Remix’d, which advocated for criminal justice reform, and Pecan Resist, which raised awareness around opposition to the Trump administration’s policies.

-According to People, the company’s activism goes beyond its ice cream flavors and business policies as well.
+According to the outlet, the company’s activism goes beyond its ice cream flavors and business policies as well.
 Both of the co-founders — Ben Cohen and Jerry Greenfield — have both been arrested at peaceful protests.
-The company often issues statements after major events that touch on social justice issues as well.
+Ben & Jerry’s often issues statements after major events that touch on social justice concerns as well.

-The Ben & Jerry’s website has an entire page dedicated to the causes they actively support.
+Ben & Jerry’s website has an entire page dedicated to the causes it actively supports.